docs

 - Psychological testing (96130-96139) for evaluations beyond a basic battery

-Concurrent review is the authorization system's ongoing review mechanism.
-For residential treatment, payers typically require concurrent review every three to five days, meaning the treating clinician must call or submit clinical information to the payer demonstrating that continued residential care is medically necessary.
-A patient on day twelve of a residential stay has usually had three to five concurrent review contacts, each one producing a decision to continue or step down the level of care.
-The billing company does not perform concurrent review, but it needs to know the authorization status at every point in the stay.
-An authorization that expired on day ten that the billing team did not catch means days eleven through discharge are unbillable without a retro-authorization appeal, which many payers deny.
+Concurrent review is the ongoing piece.
+For residential treatment, payers typically require it every three to seven days: the treating clinician calls or submits clinical information showing that continued residential care is medically necessary.
+A patient on day twelve of a stay has usually had several concurrent review contacts, each one a decision to continue or step down.
+The billing company does not perform the review, but it has to know the authorization status at every point in the stay.
+An authorization that expired on day ten and went uncaught makes days eleven through discharge unbillable without a retro-authorization appeal, which many payers deny.

 Authorization gaps are the primary driver of behavioral health denials.
 CARC CO-197 (precertification or authorization absent) and CO-198 (precertification or notification exceeded) are the leading denial codes in this specialty.
-Denial rates for behavioral health claims with authorization issues run substantially higher than the overall 11.8 percent average initial denial rate per the MGMA 2024 Cost and Revenue Report.
-The Experian Health 2025 State of Claims survey reports that 41 percent of providers face 10 percent or higher denial rates overall; behavioral health practices frequently run higher than that average.
+Claims with authorization issues run well above the 11.8 percent average initial denial rate in the MGMA 2024 Cost and Revenue Report, and the Experian Health 2025 State of Claims survey reports that 41 percent of providers face a 10 percent or higher denial rate overall, with behavioral health practices frequently above that.

 The authorization workflow is the revenue cycle for a behavioral health practice.
-Everything downstream — claim submission, ERA posting, denial appeal — is a consequence of how well the authorization was obtained, tracked, and extended.
+Claim submission, ERA posting, and denial appeal are all downstream of how well the authorization was obtained, tracked, and extended.

-For a billing company, this means authorization tracking is a first-class operational function, not a task that lives in a spreadsheet tab.
-The system needs to show, for every active claim, whether authorization is in place, how many sessions or days it covers, when it expires, who to call for concurrent review, and what was decided at the last review.
-That information is the difference between a clean claim and a CO-197 denial that the billing company has to appeal or absorb.
+So authorization tracking is core operational work, not a spreadsheet tab.
+The system has to show, for every active claim, whether authorization is in place, how many sessions or days it covers, when it expires, who to call for concurrent review, and what was decided last.
+That is the difference between a clean claim and a CO-197 the billing company has to appeal or absorb.

 The Denial Management Workflow Guide covers CO-197 and CO-198 appeal patterns in detail.
 Authorization-related denials in behavioral health share the same CARC codes as other specialties but have a different recovery path: retro-authorization requests, which require medical necessity documentation and are frequently time-limited to 30 to 60 days post-service.